BenjaminShinar/udemy_dotNET_design_patterns/README.md

 Traversal of data functions.
 Iterator is the class that facilitates the traversal by keeping a reference to the current element and knows how to move to the next element.
 C# has the implicit iterator construct with the IEnumerable interfaces and the *yield return* statements.

-An example of binary tree, doing in-order-traversal
+An example of binary tree, doing in-order-traversal:

 Traversals of tree
 ``` json